gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>StatusTaints specifies a list of taint keys to ignore in node templates when considering to scale a node group.</p>
+<p>StatusTaints specifies a list of taint keys to ignore in node templates when considering to scale a node group.
-<p>They are meant to be used when a given node should not be used to run pods for the time being.
 Cluster Autoscaler internally treats nodes tainted with status taints as ready, but filtered out during scale up logic.</p>
-<p>This means that even though the node is ready, no pods should run there as long as the node is tainted and if necessary a scale-up should occur.</p>
 </td>
 </tr>
 <tr>